Southern Hemisphere Space Studies Program

 - space systems engineering and technologies

-- space policy and economics
+- space policy, economics & law

 - space business and project management and